LMU-Capstone/microp/docs/CS Agile Docs/Final_Agile.md

 This timeline is made to match the Gannt chart from the beginning of the semester.
 ![image](https://user-images.githubusercontent.com/40191185/142336489-955ff14b-749e-448f-b142-80aa064e1cbf.png)

 # Board (link)
 https://lmu-ee-capstone.atlassian.net/jira/software/projects/MIC/boards/1

+# 'Individual'
+Because I'm not 'really' alone, Natalia and I mostly just did the assignments in our EE class.
+However, to be sure, I had Megan T (another EE) do some sprint planning with me and watched her sprint meetings